charliemcelfresh/go-interfaces/README.md

 #### How Go Interfaces Work

-See Russ Cox's blog post here: https://research.swtch.com/interfaces
+See Russ Cox's blog post here: https://research.swtch.com/interfaces, and the Go FAQ https://go.dev/doc/faq#nil_error

 Go is a typed language, and Go interfaces are types.

 Interfaces are implemented as a struct that has two fields:

 * A pointer to its underlying concrete type
-* That type's data
+* A pointer to that type's data

 **Compile Time**